 Interior Architecture and Design students volunteered to help with brainstorming design solutions.
 The event was organized by student groups: the International Interior Design Association, American Society of Interior Designers, and the Student Hospitality Network.
-Together, they hosted a design charrette on Nov.
+Virginia Witte, a senior in the Interior Architecture and Design program, spearheaded the organization of this event.
+Together, the organizations hosted a design charrette on Nov.
 10, and Interior Architecture and Design program faculty Stephanie Clemons and Laura Malinin, as well as industry professional Marcia Brake of the International Interior Design Association, offered their time to judge the submissions.

 Volunteers were made aware of the Rescue Mission’s $2,000 budget and asked to keep in mind that the space will cater to a variety of individuals and different size families.
 This means the space needed to allow for privacy, hygiene, and modular comfortable sleeping areas.